7edd/my-home/src/site/notes/Sensation and Perception; and the role of attention in memory.md

 - Interpretation of sensory information is determined by personal values, experiences, beliefs, needs, involvement and other personal factors.
 - These factors make the interpretations stage subjective

+# The role of attention in memory
+- Selective and divided attention as seen in the Cocktail party effect (cherry, 1953)

+## Selective attention
+- The process of focusing on a particular object in the environment for a certain period of time,
+- Attention is a limited resource, so selective attention allows us to tune out unimportant details and focus on what matters.
+## Divided attention
+- Where mental effort must be divided between tasks or stimuli, each of which demands more or less the same amount of attention
+### The Cocktail Party Effect (Cherry 1953)
+- Colin Cherry was interested in the ability of listeners to select target speech while ignoring other sounds in conditions where signals were wither mixed or presented to seperate ears.
+- In 1953 Colin Cherry coined the term 'Cocktail party effect' based on a series of experiments he conducted
+- 'Cocktail party effect': our capacity to filter out noise in the background to focus on a single stimulus
+## Key points
+- We have the ability to selectively attend to certain stimuli while filtering out other stimuli 2
+- People have the ability yo switch their attention back and forth between selected stimuli.
+Such as if you are in a crowded room having a conversation with one person then you hear another person say your name
+- We use physical differences between the various auditory messages to select the on of interests.
+These physical differences include differences in the sex of the speaker, in voice intensity, and in the location of the speaker.
+U
+-  unattended auditory information receives very little processing.